How Do I Start My Research?

 Munday, Philip L., et al. "Climate change and the future for coral reef fishes."
 Fish & Fisheries 9.3 (2008): 261-285.

 Koslow, J. Anthony.
 The silent deep : the discovery, ecology and conservation of the deep sea.
 Chicago: University of

-Hint The UMKC Writing Center can help you once you get to the writing part of your assignment.
+Hint The UMKC Writing Studio can help you once you get to the writing part of your assignment.

 Not sure where to start or stuck searching?
 Ask A Librarian at the First Floor Service Desk, (816) 235-1526.